-Since experiments 2a and 2b had targets of different sizes, a separate function was fit to each experiment, yielding two sets of parameters and resulting curves reflecting the greater accuracy requirements enforced in Experiment 2b (Experiment 2a: ; Experiment 2b:; Fig. 5B).
+Since experiments 2a and 2b had targets of different sizes, a separate function was fit for each experiment, yielding two sets of parameters and resulting curves reflecting the greater accuracy requirements enforced in Experiment 2b (Experiment 2a: ; Experiment 2b:; Fig. 5B).
 As there were negligible accuracy requirements in Experiment 2c, Pαtm,m was set to 1.
-Although fit to data from a separate experiment, Eq.
-6 reasonably predicts accuracy levels in the two experiments (we need to plug in movement durations and calculate P(reward) and compare to actual data).